acemonstertoys/bylaws/AMTBylaws.md

-members, upon a failure to renew his or her membership by paying dues on or before their due date, such termination to be effective thirty (30) days after a written notification of delinquency is given personally or mailed to such member by the secretary of the corporation.
+members, upon a failure to renew his or her membership by paying dues on or before their due date, such termination to be effective thirty (30) days after a written notification of delinquency is given personally or by physical or electronic mail to such member by the secretary of the corporation.
 A member may avoid such termination by paying the amount of delinquent dues within a thirty - (30) day period following the member's receipt of the written notification of delinquency.

 ​(b)  Procedure for Expulsion.
 Following the determination that a member should be expelled under subparagraph (a)(2) of this section, the following procedure shall be implemented:

-        (1)  A notice shall be sent by first-class or registered mail to the last address of the member as shown on the corporation's records, setting forth the expulsion and the reasons therefor.
+        (1)  A notice shall be sent by first-class, registered, or electronic mail to the last address of the member as shown on the corporation's records, setting forth the expulsion and the reasons therefor.
 Such notice shall be sent at least fifteen (15) days before the proposed effective date of the expulsion.

         (2)  The member being expelled shall be given an opportunity to be heard, either orally or in writing, at a hearing to be held not less